Pyroluria – the Stress Disorder

 The current cost of testing in Australia is about $80.
 I regularly order this test when the symptoms outline above are present.

 Previously Australian labs reported any result >15 as elevated pyrroles.
-There has been a lot of research recently into benchmarking Pyrrole results and the new criteria (which I agree with based on clinic experience) is a positive result for Pyroluria is >40.
+There has been a lot of research recently into benchmarking Pyrrole results and the new criteria (which I agree with based on clinic experience) is a positive result for Pyroluria is >40 for adults and >20 for children.

 Treatment for Pyroluria involves: